yashomer1994/yash007.github.io/_posts/2021-03-13-Preventing SSL Pinning Bypass on iOS.md

 [](#header-5)**Certificate and Key Generation**
 ---

-For scenario i have taken **google.com** as an example and use in application.
+For explaination I  have used  **google.com** as an example and use in application.
+I found this very code very usefull on the internet, will link Github Repository for your reference.
-The code Shown below is not written by me, i will link it below Github Repository.

-- Create CCertificate and sha256 Hash using the following command
+- Create Certificate and sha256 Hash using the following command

         - openssl s_client -connect www.google.com:443 -showcerts < /dev/null | openssl x509  -outform DER > google.der python -sBc "from __future__ import print_function;import hashlib;print(hashlib.sha256(open('google.der','rb').read()).digest(), end='')" | base64  KjLxfxajzmBH0fTH1/oujb6R5fqBiLxl0zrl2xyFT2E=